TIM TALKS TRAVEL

 - Driving 14,000km across Russia east to west in a Toyota Prius – passing through 27 cities and towns, starting in Vladivostok and finishing in St. Petersburg.

-- Travelling as far away as possible from my home in Auckland by driving to the exact GPS coordinates of the antipode (the exact opposite point on earth).
-This turned out to be a driveway close to a city named Ronda, halfway between Seville and Málaga in Spain.
+- Making an earth sandwich by travelling as far away as possible from my home in Auckland by driving to the exact GPS coordinates of the antipode (the opposite point on earth), and having a friend place a slice of bread on the ground at the same time as I did.
+The location turned out to be a driveway close to Ronda, a city halfway between Seville and Málaga in Spain.

 - Speaking at the 2012 APEC Summit in Russia and hearing from Hillary Clinton, President Putin (among others), and meeting with New Zealand Prime Minister John Key just prior to his meeting with the Russian President.
 I was the only person to approach and chat with Russia’s bodyguard-surrounded Minister of Energy – where I gave him a New Zealand candle (the last corporate gift I had left with me), and received back a gold coin, commemorating the new gas pipeline to Vladivostok.